dariosky/udacity-sdc-p3/README.md

 # Data collection and augmentation

-Let's start getting the images.

-I used the sample data for track 1, then I was looking to get new training data in in the simulator.
+First step in the process was getting the images for the training rounds, those come from both data augmentation and by recording new driving sessions with the simulator.

-Driving the car properly for training was the major problem in my case, I found the sample dataset having a much smoother input and it's training behaviour was much more accurate.
+Driving the car properly for training was not so easy, I found the sample dataset having a smoother input and it's training lead to accurate results.
 This is probably due to the keyboard input that produce hard turns and make the trained model more "wobbling".

 At first I used the dev version, using the mouse seemed an interesting thing to have smooth angles, but it ends up to be hard to control, and I was producing bad data.